Bangkok Airways Flight 266: Aircraft

 The aircraft involved was an ATR 72-500, registered as HS-PGL, msn 670.
 The aircraft first flew on 6 June 2001 with French registration F-WWER.
 It entered service with Bangkok Airways on 16 July 2001 re-registered HS-PGL.
 On 29 May 2006, it entered service with Siem Reap Airways International, returning to Bangkok Airways on 7 January 2009 after Siem Reap Airways International ceased trading.
 The aircraft was named Pha Ngan, and had been in service for approx. 20,000 hrs.

+Investigation

+The Aircraft Accident Investigation Committee of Thailand released the final report on 30 September 2025.
+According to the final report, this accident was caused by "the weather conditions at Samui International Airport when the aircraft was landing, with a surface wind direction 300 degrees and gusts between 25 and 35 knots, combined with the pilot did not go around when conducting a non-stabilized approach."

 Aftermath

 The fuselage of the aircraft spent a few years on roadsides in different parts of Samui before being sunk in October 2013 as part of Majcha Air Samui Artificial Reef Project.